9brada6/tabs-with-posts/tests/manual_testing.md

 3. Each element must implement twrp-box, anchor tags should also implement twrp-anchor(implemented in tab-mixin).
 4. When displaying, any tab should not have any flash of content.
 5. Buttons should use border-radius variable, and all other elements that have border-radius.
-6. Make sure that active buttons have a :focus state even when they are active.
+6. Make sure that active buttons have a :focus-active state even when they are active(with no @support added).
 Hover state is not necessary.

 ## Article Blocks

 1. There should be no space between HTML tags and the actual meta/title value(text-decoration applied wrong).
 2. Only these elements can be used in a template: div, span, h tags, a, article/sections.
-3. Usually only one a(anchor) tag should be used.
+3. Usually only one a(anchor) tag should be used, and should have .twrp-link-expanded, to expand to the whole article block.
 4. Each element that exist in a template file must have at least a class(BEM style).
 5. Each article block should show the thumbnail if the option is selected(and exist), and should use artblock function.
 6. Add a title that has a lot HTML tags, and test how it displays, if the tags don't break anything.